Limitations of Azure AD B2B collaboration

 Azure US Government clouds

 Within the Azure US Government cloud, B2B collaboration is supported between tenants that are both within Azure US Government cloud and that both support B2B collaboration.
-Azure US Government tenants that support B2B collaboration can also collaborate with social users using Microsoft or Google accounts.
+Azure US Government tenants that support B2B collaboration can also collaborate with social users using Microsoft, Google accounts, or email one-time passcode accounts.
 If you invite a user outside of these groups (for example, if the user is in a tenant that isn't part of the Azure US Government cloud or doesn't yet support B2B collaboration), the invitation will fail or the user won't be able to redeem the invitation.
 For details about other limitations, see Azure Active Directory Premium P1 and P2 Variations.

 How can I tell if B2B collaboration is available in my Azure US Government tenant?